Privacy and Cookie Monsters

 Internal Third Parties

-Other companies in our extended group and based in the UK provide us with alternative mobility solutions, finance services and healthly lifestyle improvements acting as joint controllers or processors.
+Other companies in our extended group and based in the UK, Europe or North America provide us with alternative solutions, finance services and healthly lifestyle improvements acting as joint controllers or processors.

 External Third Parties